A special message from the Free Library

 Currently at the Free Library:

-- Several Free Library locations are now offering expanded services, including computer and wireless internet access, in-building material pickup, printing, and reference desk service.
-Many locations continue to offer returns, contactless material pickups, and phone reference.
+- Many Free Library locations are now offering expanded services, including computer and wireless internet access, in-building material pickup, printing, and reference desk service.
+Additional locations continue to offer returns, contactless material pickups, and phone reference.
 Visit our Services page or call your neighborhood library to see what's available.
 (This page is updated daily, so please check it regularly.)

-- While we work to create a safe experience for customers and staff, some Free Library locations will remain closed to the public.
-Our Hot Spots and The Rosenbach will remain closed to the public as well.
+- While we prepare to increase in-person services at neighborhood libraries, some locations will remain temporarily closed.
+Our Hot Spots will remain closed to the public as well.

 - Many Free Library programs are proceeding virtually.